Hallmarking Explained

 This is how the hallmark will appear on the back or inside of your item:

-• EK – Our registered maker’s mark (Erica, SilverImprints)
+• EK – My registered maker’s mark (Erica, SilverImprints)

 • Anchor – Symbol of the Birmingham Assay Office